Ba 'Alawiyya: Origin

 The name 'Alawi refers to the grandson of Sayyid Ahmad al-Muhajir, who was the first descendant of Husain, Muhammad's grandson, to be born in Hadramaut and the first to bear such a name.

 Thus all the 'Alawi sayyids of Hadramaut are his progeny, and his descendants has since spread far and wide to the Arabian Peninsula, India especially in the Southern state of Kerala along the Malabar Coasts, North and West Coast of Africa (the Islamic Maghreb), and the countries of the Malay Archipelago (Malaysia and Indonesia) spreading Sunni Islam of the Shafii school and the Ba'Alawi Tariqah brand of Sufism.

-Ba 'Alawiyya Sufi order, according to historians, is linked to Madyaniyya Sufi order.
+Ba 'Alawiyya Sufi order, according to historians, is linked to Madyaniyya Sufi order and Ghazaliyya.
 It is also influenced by Qadiriyya, all because the founder, Muhammad al-Faqih al-Muqaddam received the spiritual transmissions from them.
 Hadhramaut during his life was torn by constant tribal fights. al-Muqaddam advised the descendants of the Sayyid to abandon arms and wars and instead to pursue religious and moral values.
 As the founding father of the Sufism in Hadhramaut, he received the title of the Qutb al-Irshad wa Ghausil al-'Ibad Wa al-Bilad (قطب الارشاد وغوث العباد والبلاد) of the Ba 'Alawiyya Sufi order, which is the highest rank in Sufism (see also Abdal).
 Initially, the followers of Ba 'Alawiyya functioned secretly for about five centuries.
+It was through the Ba 'Alawiyya Scholars that Islam was spread to different parts of the World, particularly in Indonesia through the Wali Songo and the Philippines through the Lumpang Basih.

 Doctrines

 Like many other Sufi orders, Ba 'Alawi order supports the doctrine of outward (zahir) and inward (batin).
 The outward aspect of this tariqa consists of pursuing religious sciences and ritual practices while its inward aspect is the attainment of Sufi stations (maqamat) and states (ahwal).
-The virtues of the order is that its adherents never disclose their secrets (sawn al-asrar) and they preserve them from uninitiated.
 The outward aspect follows Al-Ghazali's practices as described in his Ihya Ulum al-Deen, while the inward aspect is similar to Shadhiliyya Sufi order.

-The basic doctrine of Ba 'Alawiyya is the purification of heart through saintly life.
-Even Though it is a Sufism and an offshoot of Qadiriyya, but it does not have Khalwah (seclusion for purposes of spiritual exercise) and does not renounce worldly activities.
-It also emphasizes the teaching and practicing Akhlaq as exemplified by the Prophet Muhammad.
+The basic doctrine of Ba 'Alawiyya is the purification of heart through knowledge, practice, sincerity, fear of Allah, and scrupulousness.It also emphasizes the teaching and practicing perfect character as exemplified by Muhammad.

 Imam Ahmad bin Isa al-Muhajir and his son, according to majority of historians, spread the legal school of Shafi'i and Ash'ari for theology.

 R.B.
 Serjeant summarizes the main points of Ba 'Alawiyya tariqa: The Sayyids affirm it is the best Tariqa based on al-Qur'an and Sunnah and the beliefs of pious ancestors (al-Aslaf Shalihin), but act with humility, piety and lofty motive.
 The follower must love obscurity, dislike manifestation, withdraw from madding crowd, but he still has to warn and advice in matters of religious duty.
 He must also show kindness to his family, relatives, neighbors, friends, acquaintances, tribes and to all other Muslims.